LisaHackett97/HiddenIrishTravels/TESTING.md

 ### Issues during development

-- Heroku not running after deployment. checked all config variable, versions in requirements etc... in app.py, I had "main" instead of "__main__"
+- Heroku not running after deployment.
+I checked all config variable, versions in requirements etc...
+Contacted tutorResolved.
+In app.py, I had "main" instead of "__main__"

 - On mobile view, on add new, no spacing between buttons.
+Changed line height on the row to give mroe space to the materialze buttons

 - Icon on nav bar too big and was not appearing on all pages.
 Needed to set the url_for method for img src, and set height and width

-- Showing search results, no user name on screen.
+- When showing search results, no user name on screen.
 Needed to pass username into the return function and needed to reset the form and target it by Id not class name in JS

-footer on templates is not showing full width.
-Ok on hime and registration Not ok on login template. cloising div tag missing a > fixed and commited when finalising page structure
+- The footer on templates was not showing full width on all pages, specificially on the login template.
+Issue was that a closing div tag was missing.
+Resolved

-styling divs with card-title.
-These are on teh card reveal.
-Top has icon to close and btm has txt also.
-Needed to give id to text inorder to change font
+- Issues with styling divs with card-title, on the card reveal.
+Top has icon to close and footer close has txt also.
+I needed to give id to the text in order to change font

-reduced space for images, so that more details could be viewed on fromnt card But large space, related to card action footer reveal top border is hidden needed to
+- I needed to reduce space for recommendation images, so that more details could be viewed on front card, but large space was showing.
-.card.medium .card-image+.card-content {
-   max-height: 55%;
-   padding-bottom: 10px;
-}
+This was related to card action footer and reveal top border is hidden.
+I needed to be more specific in targeting with css.
-Using dev tools id'd what to be targeted
+Using dev tools identified what to be targeted

-Was using the root color irish green for card reval, used color picker to change the transparency but then you could see txt on card. used color picker to choose a different shade of the green. could not use any transparency settings
+- I was Was using the root color irish green for card reval, used color picker to change the transparency but then you could see txt on card. used color picker to choose a different shade of the green.
+Could not use any transparency settings

-Session user set up on nav bar, cannot access recommendations dropdown.
+- Session user was set up on nav bar,but could not access recommendations dropdown.
 I needed to correct the data target, issue resolved

-Closed app while still logged in.
+- Closed app while still logged in.
 When re-opened, was still showing logged in. session cookies cleared when full browser window closed but not when tab closed.
 Timer

-Looking at length of text for details and how it appears on small screens!!
-Need to change to list, decrease font size
+- Looking at length of text for details and how it appears on small screens!!
+I needed to change to list, decrease font size.

+- I wanted to give users the option to either upload own images or have a choice of default images.
+I was using cloudinary to do this but did not have the knowledge/time to implement functionality for user to upload own images.
+	- Images are stored in Cloudinary, where Admin user with the account details, can upload further images.
+	- Image URL from Cloudinary is manually updated on the images collection in the DB.
+	- Functionality is set up, so user can view and select image name, and this is the linked to the field for the image URL in mongo.
+  - Instruction are onthe admin upload page.
+It is assumed that an admin user would have access to the cloudinary and mongo accounts for the site

+- After testing and getting user feedback, some images were showing stretched on different screen sizes, along with the 2 images on home and user pages.
+I needed to resize all, and set the height and width, as well as the object cover properties (home/user pg imgs) so images displayed for a better user experience.
+Some images may still need to be compressed further.
+Will work through this in order to show increased lighthouse scores.

 [Back to table of contents](#table-of-contents)

 ### Bugs

-- Modal confirm button was causing jsut first item in the list to be deleted.
-The Id needed to be passed into the function
+- Modal confirm button was causing just the first item in the list to be deleted.
+The Id needed to be passed into the function and issues resolved

 - Issue with image upload.
-Resolved by storing in cloudinary, updating url in images collection
+Resolved by storing in cloudinary, updating url in images collection on the DB.
+Resolved

-- validate on form not working on dropdown lists.
-Code wasn't inside the doc ready function
+- Validate on form not working on dropdown lists.
+Code wasn't inside the doc ready function.
+Resolved

 - search was not working.
     - Only returning 1 result, should have multiple.
 No flash message if no results
     - Needed an else statment on template for no results, needed to drop index and set up so could search on all fields
     - Bug: the hide search container is hiding it but also actually performing a search.
 Button was needed to hide container and cancel search.
+Resolved

-- Search icon and link was haing when trying to cancel.
+- Search icon and link was showing display issues when trying to cancel.
 Needed to add toggle jquery to the search icon.
   - And ensure that syntax was correct.
 Was previously using the hide on window load and jquery to show for click.
-Toggle works better
+Toggle works better  Resolved

 - Setting admin:
 	Started with checking if session user was called Admin (user I had set up), works fine